Project Structure

 Command Line Utility

-Once a user has installed the MDI, they can run Stage 1 Pipelines using the ‘mdi’ command line utility.
+End users run Stage 1 Pipelines using the mdi command line utility.
 This single wrapper utility provides a unified method of executing and monitoring pipelines.
-It is one of the many advantages of adding your pipeline to an MDI suite.
+It is one of the many advantages of wrapping your pipeline in an MDI suite.

 Documentation